Open Internet Management Policy

 Application specific Behavior: Backroads Broadband does not prevent users of its service from sending and receiving lawful content of their choice.
 From running lawful applications and using lawful services of their choice, or connecting their choice of legal devices (subject to the conversation above).
-This is provided that such applications or services do not harm the network or the provision of broadband Internet access services, facilitate theft of service, or harm other users of Backroads Broadband’s service, or any connected networks service.
+This is provided that such applications or services do not harm the network or the provision of broadband Internet access services, facilitate the theft of service, or harm other users of Backroads Broadband’s service or any connected network service.

 Security: Backroads Broadband actively seeks to address the threats posed by harmful and unwanted traffic, and strives to protect the security, integrity, and availability of its network and its customers.
-Malicious software (Malware) like viruses, spyware, worms and distributed denial of service (DDoS) attacks not only disrupt the performance of the network and effect the quality of service provided to customers, but can be harmful to other networks and other customers computers by compromising their data.
+Malicious software (Malware) like viruses, spyware, worms, and distributed denial of service (DDoS) attacks not only disrupt the performance of the network and affect the quality of service provided to customers but can be harmful to other networks and other customers computers by compromising their data.
 Unwanted communications like Spam can lead to similar problems.

 Backroads Broadband encourages all of its customers to protect their individual networks and stored data by utilizing one or more of several commercially available tools such as anti-virus protection, Malware protection, and firewalls.
 It is the customer’s responsibility to maintain safeguards as to the customer’s services and network equipment.
 The customer is responsible for secure passwords, updated operating system, updated software, updated anti-virus software, updated malware, and firewall to protect their individual networks and equipment.

-As discussed in Blocking, Backroads Broadband reserves the right to, and may employ practices that include on a case by case basis blocking as needed to protect its network and the networks of others and its customers from DDoS attacks.
+As discussed in Blocking, Backroads Broadband reserves the right to and may employ practices that include on a case by case basis blocking as needed to protect its network and the networks of others and its customers from DDoS attacks.
 These practices could be triggered if Backroads Broadband detects traffic that significantly exceeds certain baselines.
 These applicable baselines will not be shared to preserve the integrity of the security practices so that our network security stays intact and can not be circumvented.
-Further, Backroads Broadband, in accordance to common industry practices, and in response to demonstrated harms, Backroads Broadband may on occasion block or inhibit for limited periods of time certain internet ports or IP address ranges, often correlated with geographic regions that are commonly misused to harm networks.
+Further, Backroads Broadband, in accordance with common industry practices, and in response to demonstrated harms, Backroads Broadband may, on occasion, block or inhibit for limited periods of time certain internet ports or IP address ranges, often correlated with geographic regions that are commonly misused to harm networks.
 This in no way is intended to prevent any Backroads Broadband customer access to lawful Internet content.
-If a customer believes that Backroads Broadband is blocking this traffic in error, the customer should contact Backroads Broadband’s customer service number at (903)875-2399.
+If a customer believes that Backroads Broadband is blocking this traffic in error, the customer should contact Backroads Broadband’s customer service number at (903) 875-2399.

 Network Performance Characteristics